sasgis/sas.requires/readme.md

-1. Install [Git](https://git-scm.com/downloads) and Delphi 10.4.2 Sydney (or any earlier version up to XE2)
+1. Install [Git](https://git-scm.com/downloads) and Delphi 10.4.2 Sydney

 1. [Clone](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) this repository into any place in your disk: